WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/g.md

 For more information about spelling out abbreviations, see [Abbreviations]().

 ## Gutenberg

+Capitalize.
+OK to use lowercase in developer documentation, such as commands.

 ## gzip

 Don't use a filename extension to refer to a type of file.
 For example, use *gzip file* rather than *.gzip file*.